trueos/pcbsd/src-qt5/docs/preinstall.rst

 * Network card

 The following are the minimum **recommended** requirements.
-The more RAM and available disk space, the better your computing experience:
+More RAM and available disk space will improve your computing experience:

 * 64-bit processor